doctolib/safe-pg-migrations/README.md

 ### Older versions of PG or ActiveRecord

-If the version of PostgreSQL is below 12, or if the version of ActiveRecord is below 6.1, safe-pg-migrations will only wrap ActiveRecord method into a statement timeout and lock timeout.
+If the version of PostgreSQL is below 12, or if the version of ActiveRecord is below 6.1, **Safe PG Migrations** will only wrap ActiveRecord method into a statement timeout and lock timeout.

 ### Call with a default parameter

-Calling change_column_null with a default parameter [is dangerous](https://github.com/rails/rails/blob/716baea69f989b64f5bfeaff880c2512377bebab/activerecord/lib/active_record/connection_adapters/postgresql/schema_statements.rb#L446) and is likely not to finish in the statement timeout defined by safe-pg-migrations.
-For this reason, when the default parameter is given, safe-pg-migrations will simply forward it to activerecord methods without trying to improve it
+Calling change_column_null with a default parameter [is dangerous](https://github.com/rails/rails/blob/716baea69f989b64f5bfeaff880c2512377bebab/activerecord/lib/active_record/connection_adapters/postgresql/schema_statements.rb#L446) and is likely not to finish in the statement timeout defined by **Safe PG Migrations**.
+For this reason, when the default parameter is given, **Safe PG Migrations** will simply forward it to activerecord methods without trying to improve it

 ### Dropping a NULL constraint

-Dropping a null constraint still requires an `ACCESS EXCLUSIVE` lock, but does not require extra operation to reduce the amount of time during which the lock is held. safe-pg-migrations only wrap methods of activerecord in lock and statement timeouts
+Dropping a null constraint still requires an `ACCESS EXCLUSIVE` lock, but does not require extra operation to reduce the amount of time during which the lock is held. **Safe PG Migrations** only wrap methods of activerecord in lock and statement timeouts

 </details>